Yaandle/ac_telemetry/README.md

 # AC Telemetry Analytics

-A Python-based telemetry capture and analysis tool for Assetto Corsa Competizione that captures real-time driving data at 100Hz and transforms it into insights, built to practice data analytics skills while racing.
+A Python-based telemetry capture and analysis tool for Assetto Corsa Competizione, capturing real-time driving data at 100Hz and transforming it into insights, built to practice data analytics skills while racing.

 ## Execution Framework (Fibonacci Ladder)

-This project is developed using a **Fibonacci Ladder execution framework**, designed to prioritise completion, iteration, and system-building over novelty.
+This project follows a **Fibonacci Ladder execution framework** — each stage changes *how* the work is approached, not just *what* is built.

-Each stage represents a shift in **how** the work is approached, not just **what** is built.
+The goal is completion, iteration, and system understanding over novelty.

 ---